YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario11/1_Setup/README.md

 ```

 NB:
-If you chosoe NFS instead of iSCSI, the ONTAP volume will be exported via NFS on the worker node, while KubeVirt would create in that share a file called _disk.img_, which would in turn be mounted as a device in the Virtual Machine.
+If you chose NFS instead of iSCSI, the ONTAP volume will be exported via NFS on the worker node, while KubeVirt would create in that share a file called _disk.img_, which would in turn be mounted as a device in the Virtual Machine.

 ## B. Virtual Machine bootstrap customization